+In 2021, lead was tested at five residential taps in the OWU-Mountain Lakes system.
+Lead was never detected at or above the Action Level.
+Another round of lead testing will be conducted in 2024.
 Lead is tested every three years for all water systems.
 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
 OWU-ML is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to two minutes before using water for drinking or cooking.
 If you are concerned about lead in your water, you may have your water tested.
 Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking water Hotline or www.epa.gov/lead.

-MOUNTAIN LAKES DRINKING WATER WELL Chemical MCL MCLG Result MCL Violation?
-Most Recent Test Typical Source of Contaminant Arsenic (ppb) 10 0 2 No 2016 Leaching from Natural Deposits Sodium (ppm) n/a n/a 23 n/a 2016 Leaching from Natural Deposits ppb = parts-per-billion; ppm = parts-per-million; n/a = not applicable; MCL = Maximum Contaminant Level; (MCLG) = federal MCL Goal BACTERIA LEVELS IN THE DISTRIBUTION SYSTEM Bacteria Type Treat ment Tech inique Number of Positives MCL Violation?
-Typical Source Of Contaminant Total Coliform Bacteria More than o month requi corrective ad res assess sample in a ment and 0 No Coliform bacteria are naturally present in the environment.
-MCL Number of Positives MCL Violation?
-Typical Source Of Contaminant E. coli Positive in a total coliform or E. coli repeat sample or total coliform repeat positive following E. coli routine positive 0 No E. coli is a specific species of coliform bacteria found in the intestines of warm blooded animals and humans.
+MOUNTAIN LAKES DRINKING WATER TESTED IN 2021 Chemical MCL MCLG Result Meets Standard?
+Most Recent Test Typical Source of Contaminant Arsenic (ppb) 10 0 2 Yes 2016 Leaching from Natural Deposits Nitrate (ppm as Nitrogen) 10 10 0.1 Yes 2021 Fertilizers, septic tanks Sodium (ppm) n/a n/a 23 n/a 2019 Leaching from Natural Deposits

+ND = Not Detected; ppb = parts-per-billion; ppm = parts-per-million; n/a = not applicable; MCL = Maximum Contaminant Level; (MCLG) = federal MCL Goal

+BACTERIA LEVELS IN THE DISTRIBUTION SYSTEM

+Bacteria Type Treatment Technique Number of Positives Meets Standard?
+Typical Source Of Contaminant Total Coliform Bacteria More than one positive sample in a month requires assessment and corrective action 0 Yes Coliform bacteria are naturally present in the environment.
+Number of Meets MCL Positives Standard?
+Typical Source Of Contaminant

 Under the Revised Total Coliform Rule (2016), total coliform occurrence will continue to be investigated as a treatment technique, although it is no longer associated with an MCL.
 A treatment technique is a required process to reduce the level of a contaminant in drinking water.
 Emphasis is now placed on the MCL for E. coli because it is a reliable indicator of fecal contamination.
 One monthly sample is collected in the distribution system and analyzed for total coliform and E. coli.

-LEAD AND COPPER ACTION LEVELS AT RESIDENTIAL TAPS Metal Action Level (2) MCLG 90th Percentile AL Violation?
-Typical Source Of Contaminant Copper (ppm) 1.: 3 1.3 0.01 No Corrosion of Household Plumbing Lead (ppb) 15 5 0 1.2 No Corrosion of Household Plumbing The most recent lead and copper at-the-tap samples were collected from five residences in 2018.
+LEAD AND COPPER ACTION LEVELS AT RESIDENTIAL TAPS

+Metal Action Level MCLG 90th Percentile Meets Standard?
+Typical Source Of Contaminant Copper (ppm) 1.3 1.3 0.02 Yes Corrosion of Household Plumbing Lead (ppb) 15 0 0.2 Yes Corrosion of Household Plumbing

+The most recent lead and copper at-the-tap samples were collected from five residences in 2021.
 None of the five samples tested for lead and copper exceeded the respective Action Level (AL).
 Mountain Lakes complies with the Lead and Copper Rule.
 A regulatory Action Level is the concentration of a contaminant which if exceeded triggers treatment or other requirements.
 The standard is exceeded if the 90th percentile value of all of the five samples exceeds the AL.